lazuee/discord-bot/README.md

-## project-template
+## discord-bot

-> A template for creating projects
+> A Bot for managing discord servers

 ### Contributing to the project 💻